jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     message.web-flag.disabled=Successfully disabled the SomeCo active flag
     message.web-flag.failure=Error setting the SomeCo active flag

-*Listing 22: Localized strings for the new actions*

 With icons and localized strings in place, you could deploy and run and everything should work.
 (If you are following along, don't forget to deploy both the repository tier project and the share tier project